weberlab-hhu/Helixer/docs/training.md

 # The training script requires two files in one folder named
 # training_data.h5 and validation_data.h5
 #
-# while we would need to merge multiple datasets to create our
+# while we would need to include multiple datasets to create our
 # training_data.h5 and validation_data.h5 normally, for this as-simple-
 # as-possible example we will point to one species each with symlinks
 mkdir example/train